dlang/DIPs/DIPs/DIP1xxx-ajie.md

 }
 ```

-...then if, and only if, elements of `aggregate` are lvalues [3], the compiler must treat the
+...then if, and only if, elements of `aggregate` are lvalues [3], the the
-above statement exactly as if it was written like this:
+above statement has exactly the same meaning as if it was written like this:

 ```D
 foreach (ref loopVariable; aggregate)